Indoqa/indoqa-boot/README.md

 ## Goals

+ * Keep it simple.

+ * Have one software stack that can be used across all our projects.

+ * Quickly bootstrap new projects (see [Getting started with a Maven archetype](./docs/getting-started-with-a-maven-archetype.md))

+ * Make the integration of [React](https://facebook.github.io/react/)/[Redux](http://redux.js.org/) single page applications based on [indoqa-react-app](https://github.com/Indoqa/indoqa-react-app) and [indoqa-webpack](https://github.com/Indoqa/indoqa-webpack) simple.

  * Reduce the usage of annotations to a minimum.
 We are not strictly against annotations (we use them e.g. for dependency injection and mapping Java objects to JSON) but for the most other use cases we prefer to write Java code.

- * Make the integration of [React](https://facebook.github.io/react/)/[Redux](http://redux.js.org/) single page applications based on [indoqa-react-app](https://github.com/Indoqa/indoqa-react-app) and [indoqa-webpack](https://github.com/Indoqa/indoqa-webpack) simple.

- * Creation of runnable Java archives to make the distribution and the deployment of the application simple.
+ * Creation of as small as possible runnable Java archives (currently 12.2 megabytes) to make the distribution and the deployment of the application simple.

+ * Small memory footprint

+ * Fast startup times (< 1 second) and short development cycles

-## Technology
+## Technologies

 Indoqa-Boot is built upon following libraries and frameworks: